 The original design of the Gadgets is different from the security practices.

 This means that medical devices may not have the necessary security protocols, such as firewalls or encryption, to protect against cyber attacks.
 They also may not have software updates or patches to fix vulnerabilities in the system.
-This leaves these devices vulnerable to being hacked or compromised, which can have serious consequences for both the device and the patient.
+This leaves these devices vulnerable to cyber threats, which can have serious consequences for both the device and the patient.

 For example, if a medical device is hacked, it could potentially stop functioning or give incorrect readings, leading to incorrect treatment decisions.
 In addition, hackers could potentially access sensitive patient information stored on the device, leading to potential privacy breaches.

 Furthermore, many medical devices are connected to the internet or other networks, which can make them even more vulnerable to cyber threats.
-As the internet of things (IoT) technology increases in the medical field, the need for robust cybersecurity measures becomes even more crucial.
+The need for robust cybersecurity measures becomes even more crucial as the internet of things (IoT) technology increases in the medical field.

 To address these vulnerabilities, healthcare organizations must strengthen their cybersecurity defenses and ensure that medical devices are properly secured.
 This can include implementing robust security measures such as firewalls and antivirus software, training staff on cybersecurity best practices, and regularly updating and patching devices to prevent vulnerabilities from being exploited.